What types of dances do you do?

 Are women welcome to lead dances; are men welcome to follow?

 Absolutely!
-Learning your partner’s part helps you appreciate the whole dance even more.
-You decide which part you want to learn, which can be different for each dance and day.
+Learning both roles helps dancers appreciate the whole dance even more.
+You are welcome to decide which role you want to learn, which can be different for each dance and day.

 How do you balance dance classes between leads and follows?

-Participants can choose at any time to do the lead or follow part.
-There are enough experienced dancers that are comfortable with either part, so they will help to balance the ratio.
-If, during a class, someone decides not to dance at some point, instructors ask participants to adjust so that everyone will have a partner if possible.
-Instructors will also dance with participants.
+Class participants can choose at any time to do the lead or follow role.
+There are enough experienced dancers in our community who are comfortable in either role, so they will help to balance the ratio.
+If, during a class, someone decides not to dance at some point, our dance teachers may ask participants to adjust so that everyone will have a partner, if possible.
+Our dance teachers will also dance with participants.

 I like to hambo at my local contra dance.
 Is there more to Swedish folk dance?